sveinse/canopen-asyncio/README.rst

 This port have some differences with the upstream non-async version of canopen.

+* Minimum python version is 3.9, while the upstream version supports 3.8.

 * The :code:`Network` accepts additional parameters than upstream.
 It accepts :code:`loop` which selects the mode of operation.
 If :code:`None` it will run in blocking mode, otherwise it will run in async mode.
 It supports